informalsystems/hermes/docs/spec/fungible-token-transfer/README.md

  - two instances of `ICS20Chain.tla`, specifying the behaviors of two chains, `ChainA` and `ChainB`.

 The module `ICS20Chain.tla` captures the chain logic relevant to ICS-020.
-It extends the modules `PacketHandlers.tla` and `FungibleTokeTransferHandlers.tla`,which contain definition of operators that handle packet datagrams and encode the token transfer application logic, respectively.
+It extends the modules `PacketHandlers.tla` and `FungibleTokenTransferHandlers.tla`,which contain definition of operators that handle packet datagrams and encode the token transfer application logic, respectively.
 The module `ICS20Definitions.tla` contains definition of operators that are used across all the modules.